-28 Can the costs of tracing and confiscating assets be recovered by a relevant state agency?
+Can the costs of tracing and confiscating assets be recovered by a relevant state agency?

 Confiscation proceedings under POCA and most state and territory jurisdictions are civil, not criminal, in nature.
-In most jurisdictions, therefore, subject to any specific legislative provisions, the ordinary rules regarding civil cost recovery apply to the costs of confiscation proceedings (namely, costs follow the event) (Commissioner of the AFP v Fysh (No. 2) [2013] NSWSC 105 and Bow Ye Investments Pty Ltd v DPP (No. 2) [2009] VSCA 278).
+Therefore, in most jurisdictions subject to any specific legislative provisions, the ordinary rules regarding civil cost recovery apply to the costs of confiscation proceedings (namely, costs follow the event) (Commissioner of the AFP v Fysh (No. 2) [2013] NSWSC 105 and Bow Ye Investments Pty Ltd v DPP (No. 2) [2009] VSCA 278).